vim-jp / vimdoc-en / ft_hare

 This plugin has a few different variables that can be defined inside your

-Additionally, support is provided for folding { } blocks.
-To enable folding,
+This plugin supports folding { } blocks.
+To enable folding, add the

 ~/.vim/after/ftplugin/hare.vim):